why shop manta sleep

 Another thing to consider is there shouldn’t be any direct pressure on your eyes.
 Again, there isn’t enough research to be conclusive.
 But the windows to your soul are pretty delicate.
 Direct pressure could impact their lubrication production.
 This could lead to dry eyes, according to Reviewed(3).
 Better safe than sorry, agree?

 We recommend using the eye cups when wearing the Manta WEIGHTED Mask.
-If you want to use it without the cups, do so for a quick and restorative nap.

 Massages Pain Points for Migraine & Sinus Relief